usnistgov/hedgehog/Readme.md

 # Hedgehog (hh) : A library to generate heterogeneous pipeline workflow systems

 The API is designed to aid in creating task graphs for algorithms to obtain performance across CPUs and multiple co-processors.
+This library represents the successor of the Hybrid Task Graph Scheduler ([HTGS](https://github.com/usnistgov/HTGS)).

 ## Dependencies